noahadhikari/penguin-optimization/reflection.md

 ### What computational resources did you use? (e.g. AWS, instructional machines, etc.)

 Most of our inputs were ran on our personal computers.
 However, we did create a free tier AWS account with a t2.micro EC2 instance to run the simulated annealing overnight.
-AWS free tier provides 750 hours per month, and we used ~120, keeping us well in the free tier range.
+AWS free tier provides 750 hours per month, and we used ~120, keeping us well within the free tier range.